Veterans, ex-armed forces and their families

 - VAFC Team Guide.

-The vision is for each university and college in Scotland to have a dedicated Veterans & Armed Forces Champion (VAFC) within their institution, who will be responsible for establishing and leading a small team of knowledgeable individuals (familiar with the Armed Forces community).
+The vision is for each university and college in Scotland to have a dedicated Veterans & Armed Forces Champion (VAFC) within their institution, responsible for establishing and leading a small team of knowledgeable individuals (familiar with the Armed Forces community).
 There are no definitive numbers, other than a minimum of two; it is for the institution to decide in light of their resources, but as a guide please refer to the VAFC team guide.

 Armed Forces Covenant (AFC)

 The purpose is clear and straightforward.
-Each University and College will be encouraged to sign up to the Armed Forces Covenant.
-This demonstrates the institutions commitment to ensuring those who serve or have served in the Armed Forces, and their families, are treated fairly.
+Each University and College is encouraged to sign up to the Armed Forces Covenant.
+This demonstrates the institutions' commitment to ensuring those who serve or have served in the Armed Forces, and their families, are treated fairly.
 If each university and college in Scotland signs the Covenant this is presenting a clear education sector message to the Armed Forces community that the sector cares.
 The sector is not creating advantage but removing disadvantage.
 (Selection of the VAFC is usually part of this process, although there are examples of the AFC being signed ahead of VAFC appointment).